 More frequent extreme storms and heat events that are already happening as the climate warms are damaging fish habitat and stressing fisheries.
 These impacts will intensify as the climate continues to warm.

-Wisconsin’s cool and coldwater fish assemblages, including some of the most popular and sought-after fish, are particularly at risk.
-These species include lake whitefish, lake trout, cisco, walleye, muskellunge, and yellow perch.
-Without action, habitat loss combined with overfishing and expansion of invasive species and warmwater competitors may devastate local coolwater fish populations.
+Wisconsin’s cool and coldwater fishes, including some of the most popular and sought-after fish, are particularly at risk.
+These species include lake, brown, and brook trout, cisco, lake whitefish, walleye, muskellunge, and yellow perch.
+Without action, climate-driven habitat loss combined with other threats may devastate local cool and coldwater fish populations.

 Reduced Cool and Coldwater Fish Habitat